0xYtaya/Imdb-Scraper/README.md

 # About scraper
-This scraper will scrape to you 100 most popular movies from imdb with there rate and name also the rank and will save poster to each movie in your Disk .
+This scraper will scrape to you 100 most popular movies from imdb with there rate and name also the rank and will save poster to each movie in your Disk and file.json with all movie information .
 ### Note : Use this commad to install all the packges that script will need
 ``` bash
 npm i